Information for Authors

 RESEARCH Research articles should be original, relevant, and convey a new message.
 All original articles must contain structured abstract of not more than 230 words, and a structured Arabic abstract should also be provided.
 The following are the typical headings: Objectives (background), Methods (settings, design) including where and when the study took place, Results, Conclusion.
 Original research articles should follow the IMRaD style (introduction, methods, results and discussion).
 Original articles should be no longer than 4000 words (excluding abstract and references).
 Articles may include a maximum of 6 tables and/or figures in total.
 It may include up to 40 references.
 Ethical Approval and Informed Consent are required for this type of article.
 Studies that are found old and end pointed more than five years will not be accepted.

 CASE We consider case reports that present unusual topics that add something new to the literature.
+Case reports should follow the CARE Case Report Guideline.
 Case report abstracts should be unstructured and not more than 150 words.
 References should be limited to 10.
 There is a maximum of 4 authors for Case report.
-Case reports must include at least one figure.
+Case reports must include at least one figure and a timeline picture or table.
 Radiological and histopathological images should be reviewed by a radiologist and histopathologist for clarity and correctness.
+Author should download the Case Checklist and Template from the CARE website.

 REVIEW Review articles are usually by invitation; however, articles of current interest and high standard will be considered.
 Review article abstracts should be unstructured and not more than 150 words.
 References should not exceed 100 references.
 There is a maximum of two authors for Review articles.
 Review articles should be no longer than 4000 words (excluding abstract and references).
 Articles may include a maximum of 6 tables and/or figures in total.
 Radiological and histopathological images should be reviewed by a radiologist and histopathologist for clarity and correctness.